department-of-veterans-affairs/va-mobile-library/.github/ISSUE_TEMPLATE/epic-ticket.md

 - [ ] Test plan creation and resolution
 - [ ] Successful testing on all MVP tickets
 - [ ] Reviews open bug tickets pre-production
-- [ ] Waygate tasks complete
-- [ ] Added new feature cases to the RC in TestRail - MVP
-- [ ] Added feature cases to appropriate section of active cases in TestRail - MVP
-- [ ] Detox UI / Automation work completed - MVP
 - [ ] Other:

 </details>